530 W. Pinhook Road, Lafayette (Map) - 269-1550

 2310 Ambassador Caffery Pkwy., Lafayette (Map) - 406-2440

 Tucked away in a strip mall near Dulles Drive, Noah's serves a set plate lunch menu.
 Try the Tuesday trifecta of smothered chicken, smothered steak and lasagna if you miss out on Monday's grilled pork steak or meatball stew.
 Seafood Fridays, go for the smothered okra and shrimp.
+Although the plate lunches are delicious, if it's a burger you're craving Noah's offers a juicy selection with a choice of french fries or onion rings as a side.

 107 E. Main St., Lafayette (Map) - 289-5270